onap/integration/docs/integration-repositories.rst

 Testsuite
 ---------

-The testsuite repository and it sub repositories deal excelusively with tests.
+The testsuite repository and its sub repositories deal exclusively with tests.

 The testsuite repository includes all the robotframework scripts.
-The robot pod that can be installed as part of the ONAP cluster is build from this repository.
+The robot pod that can be installed as part of the ONAP cluster is built from this repository.

 Several tooling repositories are associated with the robot tests (heatbridge,